Generative Experiences for Digital Mental Health Interventions: Evidence from a Randomized Study: Discussion

 GUIDE operated over a broad space of CBT-informed approaches and constructed interaction forms aligned with their intended function.
 Voice-based components supported restructuring by helping participants hear their situation from a different perspective \cite{vowels2025evaluating}, while timed activities and structured inputs supported behavioral activation by helping users initiate and sustain action \cite{wennberg2018effectiveness}.
 Participants’ accounts reflected these proximal effects, describing how the activity helped them clarify their thoughts, gain perspective, and identify concrete next steps.
 At the same time, interaction types were not tied to specific techniques, but appeared across different intervention pathways in varying combinations, suggesting that GUIDE flexibly reused interaction primitives to support similar psychological processes in different ways.

 More broadly, these findings highlight the value of generative experience as a design concept.
 In clinical and other helping contexts, support is rarely delivered as a fixed technique in a fixed format, but is adapted to the person and situation \cite{bhattacharjee2023investigating, stiles1998responsiveness, chorpita2005modularity}.
 GUIDE moves toward this model by treating intervention support as a compositional problem, translating intervention specifications into sequences of interaction primitives \cite{cao2025generative, chen2025generative}.
-Our exploratory analyses suggest that gains are not explained by intervention type, specific modalities, or time spent alone.
-Taken together with participants’ reports, this points to the possibility that benefits arose from how intervention and interaction were combined within the activity, in ways that better supported reflection, perspective taking, and action planning.
-This suggests that generative systems may be most useful when they vary how support unfolds while still preserving enough structure to guide users through the intended psychological process.
+Our exploratory analyses are consistent with gains not being attributable to intervention type, specific modalities, or time spent alone, though they cannot isolate mechanism.
+Taken together with participants’ reports, this may point to the possibility that benefits may have arisen from how intervention and interaction were combined within the activity, in ways that better supported reflection, perspective taking, and action planning.
+This suggests that generative systems may be useful when they vary how support unfolds while still preserving enough structure to guide users through the intended psychological process.